dianrezky/Intoduction-To-Machine-Learning-Kaggle/README.md

 UAS :

 1. Week 8 : Reproduce source code of SVM Algorithm from sklearn or kaggle
-2. Week 9 : Reproduce source code of Deep Learning from www.d2l.ai
+2. Week 9 : Reproduce source code of Deep Learning from www.d2l.ai chapter 3 and chapter 4